-Everyone living in Canada needs to complete a return even if you had little or no income or are a newcomer.
+Every adult living in Canada needs to complete a return even if you had little or no income or are a newcomer.
+Minors also need to complete a return if they are earning income.
 You may qualify for government tax credits and benefits such as the Sales Tax (GST/HST) credit, the Canada child, family or disability benefits and others.